ameliabedelia/fi_fsu/content/authors/lea/_index.md

 - Researchers
 ---

-Lea is a bachelor student studying bioinformatics at the University of Jena.
-She is doing her bachelor thesis in the group on the genomes of *Aspergillus* cryptic species.
+Lea is in the coursework portion of the MSc in Bioinformatics at the University of Jena and a student assistant in the group.
+Previously, she completed her bachelor thesis in the group studying the genomes of *Aspergillus* cryptic species.
 In her free time she loves baking, solving Sudokus and going on long walks or hikes with her friends.